ProofLabs/dex_of/README.md

 Originally created for the performers in the DARPA/SymCPS program.

-Flow direction is +x of the STL.

 Disclaimer:  Check the underlying assumptions of the SimpleFOAM solutions.
 Results may be highly mesh senstitive for some geometries.
 Be sure to ascertain the the validity of the results.

+How to use:
+1. Source files are needed only if you want to change/modify dex_of.
+Users do not need to download the source.
+2. Install docker desktop on your system
+3. Use the Stevens-built docker image to run dex_of on your system.
+Note there may be permission issues on Linux to run docker.
+4. on MacOS and Linux hosts, the following commands will work.
+See the full instructions in the documentation folder
+5. Run the commands below to get an example test case and have the docker image set up. docker run --rm -v ${PWD}:/home/aimed_user/dexof_work kishorestevens/dexof  /home/aimed_user/dex_of/setup_dexof.sh cd ./test_casestudy
+ ./run_dexof.sh rough_mesh_8cores.dex seaglider.stl 1
+6. Flow direction is +x of the STL.
+Length units are meters.
+Use scalex,scaley, scalez parameters in the dex file to scale your stl.

+Building Custom Docker Images.

-To rebuild the docker image kishorestevens/dexof:latest  use build.sh ./build.sh
+1. To rebuild the docker image kishorestevens/dexof:latest  use build.sh
+./build.sh

-If you want to call the image something else, Change the image label inside the script.
+2. If you want to call the image something else, Change the image label inside the script.

-Stevens-built docker image
-I)	docker run --rm -v ${PWD}:/home/aimed_user/dexof_work kishorestevens/dexof  /home/aimed_user/dex_of/setup_dexof.sh
-II)	cd ./test_casestudy
-III) ./run_dexof.sh rough_mesh_8cores.dex seaglider.stl 1

 https://prooflab.stevens.edu